Fall Equinox 2025: When Is the First Day of Fall?

 Are day and night truly equal on the equinox?

-By the way, there are indeed days when day and night are exactly the same lengths.
+By the way, there are indeed days when day and night are exactly the same length.
 They're called equiluxes and usually occur a few days after the autumnal equinox.
 However, the exact dates for equiluxes can vary for different locations.
 Learn more about equiluxes from our article.

 Do other planets have equinoxes and solstices?